Speko Docs

 • They aren't a chat history store.
 The dispatched agent's systemPrompt and per-turn context live in your worker.

-• They don’t proxy audio.
+• They don't proxy audio through the REST API.
 Speko is in the control path (mint token, dispatch worker).
-Audio flows browser ↔ LiveKit ↔ worker.
+Audio flows through the session's media transport.

 • They don't bill differently from one-shot calls.
 Usage is recorded per underlying STT/LLM/TTS call.